elchininet/ColorTranslator/README.md

 #### Class static methods

-It is not needed to specify the color model from which you are converting, the API will detect the format.
+It is not needed to specify the input color model for any of the methods, the API will detect the format.
 You only need to specify to which color model you want to convert calling the specific static method.

-There are 14 static methods available, 7 of them to convert colors, 6 to create color blends, and one to create color harmonies.
+There are 20 static methods available, 7 of them to convert colors, 6 to create color blends, 6 to mix colors, and one to create color harmonies.

 ###### Color conversion static methods